wordpress-mobile/WordPressKit-iOS/.github/PULL_REQUEST_TEMPLATE.md

 ### Description

+Fixes #

-ℹ Please replace this with a link to the issue this pull request addresses, as well as a summary of the implementation details.
+ℹ Please replace the above with a link to the issue this pull request addresses, as well as a summary of the implementation details.

 ### Testing Details